- British citizenship by marriage

 Life in the UK Test

-Anyone applying for a British Citizenship must take and pass a Life in the UK Test.
+Anyone seeking British citizenship or Indeifinite Leave to Remain must take and pass a Life in the UK Test, also known as the British Citizenship Test.

-The Life in the UK Test is done on a computer at one of 30 test centres in the UK and you will have 45 minutes to complete it.
+The Life in the UK Test is done on a computer at one of 30 test centres in the UK.
+You will have 45 minutes to complete it.
 It consists of 24 questions on topics such as British history, values, and traditions.

 You must achieve at least 75% or more in the test to pass it.